 Easy Irish Soda Bread

-Our Easy Irish Soda Bread is incredibly flavorful and simple to make.
-This recipe will make 2 loaves of Irish Soda Bread and bake in less than an hour.
-It’s a cross between a cake and bread.
-Each slice is filled with a delicious combination of raisins and bits of chocolate throughout, giving this Irish soda bread a delightful flavor and subtle sweetness.
+Easy Irish Soda Bread is a quick bread that requires no yeast and no rising.
+It has a soft texture with a crunchy crust on the outside, a cross between a cake and bread.
+Each slice is filled with raisins and bits of chocolate giving this Irish soda bread a delightful flavor and subtle sweetness.

-Every year, we enjoy making our favorite treats, our St. Patrick’s day green chocolate bark, and Italian cream puffs for St. Joseph.
-And we can’t forget our boozy frozen grasshopper.
+For more delicious holiday treats, try our St. Patrick’s Day Green Chocolate Bark, and Italian Cream Puffs for St. Joseph.
+And we can’t forget to make our fun boozy frozen grasshopper.

 It’s that easy!

-1. First, in a small bowl, whisk all the liquid ingredients: buttermilk, eggs, and vanilla extract.
+1. First Step, in a small mixing bowl, whisk all the liquid ingredients: buttermilk, eggs, and vanilla extract.

 QUICK NOTE: I prefer to use my hands and get the butter evenly incorporated into the flour, making the flour very soft and crumbly.

-3. Stir in the raisins and mini chocolate chips.
+3. Next, stir in the raisins and mini chocolate chips.

-4. Next, gradually pour the liquid into the large mixing bowl and whisk until all the dry ingredients are well incorporated.
+4. Then gradually pour the liquid into the large mixing bowl and whisk until all the dry ingredients are well incorporated.

 Photo fo the dough and divided into 2 baking pans. by 2sistersrecipes.com 5.
 Spoon and divide the mixture into two round baking pans.
 Spoon the mixture into the center of the pans.
 Do not spread it.

-• No need for any fancy equipment, just a good whisk, along with a large wooden spoon will do.
+• No need for any fancy equipment, just a whisk and a large wooden spoon will do.

 • As always, all ovens vary.
-The best way to know if they are fully baked is when a toothpick inserted in the center comes out clean.
+It is best to check on the breads with a toothpick.
+And when a toothpick is inserted in the center and comes out clean.

-• This bread will stay fresh for up to 3 to 4 days if you store it tightly wrapped with clear wrap or in a zip-lock plastic bag, or air-tight container.
+• Our easy Irish bread will stay fresh for up to 3 to 4 days if you store it tightly wrapped with clear wrap or in a zip-lock plastic bag, or an air-tight container.

 • It freezes well for up to 1 month.